MinhajulBariPrince/mb-Prince.github.io/_pages/cv.md

 Awards
 ======
 * Academic Waiver Scholarship (November, 2020)
-  * Ahsanullah University of Science & Technology
+    <br>Ahsanullah University of Science & Technology

 Service and leadership
 ======
-* Society Representative, AUST Civil Engineering Society (ACES)(2018-2022)
+* Society Representative, AUST Civil Engineering Society (ACES)(2018-2022)<br>
-    * Represented the society in meetings with the university administration
+      Represented the society in meetings with the university administration<br>
-    * Led meetings and organized events for the society
+      Led meetings and organized events for the society<br>
-    * Coordinated with other societies to plan joint activities
+      Coordinated with other societies to plan joint activities